Skip to content

 • Synchronization from the genesis.

-This method initializes the node from the genesis block, ensuring that the node processes the entire blockchain history.
-However, this process is time-consuming, as the node must download and validate every block from the genesis block to the latest block height.
-Syncing the node to the latest block may take a considerable amount of time, potentially up to several days to complete fully.
+This method initializes the node from the genesis block, ensuring that the node processes the entire transaction history and computes the corresponding states.
+This process is time-consuming, as the node must download and validate every block from the genesis block to the latest block height.

 Starting your node

-Since only full archive nodes need to sync from the genesis block, all other nodes can be started from a checkpoint:
+Since only devnet nodes can sync from the genesis, all other nodes must be started from a checkpoint:

 • start the node from a checkpoint: